 As shown below on the map of Eeyou Istchee below, the Cree communities of Northern Quebec are geographically dispersed, covering a wide geographical area.
 The nine Cree communities vary in size from 450 to 3,500.
 In each participating community a random sample was collected using housing lists, stratified by age and gender.
 The number of subjects per community was proportional to age and population size, with weights applied to oversample communities in which different forms of gambling (VLTs, access to casinos) were more readily available.
 In general, accessibility to gambling was defined by access to venues inside of the community, in neighboring Cree communities, and in other regional centers.
 Posters and pamphlets informing community members about the study were made available throughout each community in public venues, and via service organizations.
-In addition, a community members about the ongoing study.
+In addition, a community wide advertising campaign (local newspapers, radio programs, newsletters) inform community members about the ongoing study.
 (See example of the poster and letters attached in the Appendix.
 These notices were distributed throughout the communities with purpose of introducing the members of the interview team and the project).